 We were just leaving Sydney from a weekend at the Amaroo Raceway.
-The night skyrising over the horizonfourteen motorcycles were pumping the adrenalin their riders' We been on the Hume for about one and a half when one of the pillion passengers ill.
+The night sky rising over the horizon and fourteen motorcycles were pumping the adrenalin their riders' We been on the Hume for about one and a half when one of the pillion passengers ill.
 After a short discussion we that it would better for him to home on the train.
 We had just through a town about fifteen ago so we turned and went back.
-Several side and back streets later we found a train so we left Jack there to the next home.
-(From a student written magazine)
+Several side and back streets later we found a train station so we left Jack there.